Cold Pike - Route One

 Crinkle Crags and Bowfell from the south top

-It was almost time to leave the summit when a couple of familar figures appeared, Chris Drake and Fudge, near to completing their second round of the Wainwright Fells onemanandhisdog.weebly.com Nice to see you again Chris
+It was almost time to leave the summit when a couple of familiar figures appeared, Chris Drake and Fudge, near to completing their second round of the Wainwright Fells onemanandhisdog.weebly.com Nice to see you again Chris

 Return to Home page